collorg/halfORM/README.md

 By the way, this is the code used in the `Model.ping` method that makes sure the connection is established and attempts a reconnection if it is not.

 **WARING: SQL INJECTION RISK!**
-This method calls the psycopg2 function [cursor.execute](https://www.psycopg.org/docs/cursor.html?highlight=execute#cursor.execute).
+This method calls the psycopg2 method [cursor.execute](https://www.psycopg.org/docs/cursor.html?highlight=execute#cursor.execute).
 Make sure you read the psycopg2 documentation on [passing parameters to SQL queries](https://www.psycopg.org/docs/usage.html#query-parameters)